thezeroalpha/dotfiles/README.md

 * `pwnedpass`: test a password against the pwned passwords database, uses k-anonymity
 * `radio`: a command-line radio player, can play various music streams from the internet, including subreddits.
 Also has a visualiser, turn it on by passing `-v` on startup.
 * `rplayer`: a command-line subreddit player.
 Enter any subreddit that has music, and it'll play all of the links using `mpv` (except for Spotify).
+* `safari_history`: print safari history with timestamps, by default it prints 10 items, change this by passing a number as the argument
 * `smack.pl`: change macos spaces by smacking the side of your screen (if you have a laptop).
 Yeah, like physically.
 * `ss-interceptor`: temporarily change where macOS stores your screenshots.
 Run with the new directory as the first argument.
 * `strip-html-tags`: remove HTML tags from a file